TotallyInformatik/zhgr/README.md

-# zhgr - Exercise Sessions at ETH Zurich
+# zhangrui - Exercise Classes at ETH Zurich

 I'm currently a teaching assitant at ETH Zurich.
 To provide supplementary materials for my exercise sessions, I have created a website.